 There are various acronyms and names used for the process of using a direct metal laser sintering 3D printer, and these can be somewhat confusing.
-In fact, there’s some debate even amongst the experts as to what terms should be used and when!
+Infact, there’s some debate even among the experts as to what terms should be used and when!

 REGISTER FOR UPDATES

 If you enjoyed reading this article, why not register for future articles?